litmuschaos/litmus/README.md

 ## Reference Projects

-Litmus makes use and extends several open source projects.
-Below are just some of the most commonly used projects.
+Litmus makes use of and extends several open source projects.
+Below are just some of the commonly used projects.

 - [ansible](https://www.ansible.com/)
 - [chaoskube](https://github.com/linki/chaoskube)